Twin Cities counties are looking at next year's budgets — and setting their tax increases.

 • The change in tax levies from other taxing jurisdictions, for example, cities and school districts, in addition to the county.

-Property owners get notices of their estimated taxes in the mail in the fall and have a chance to appeal values before final tax notices go out in the spring.
+Property owners get notices of their estimated taxes in the mail in the fall and final tax notices go out in the spring, when property owners may appeal.

 Ramsey County Board Chair Victoria Reinhardt lamented the increasing share of the county budget covered by property taxes as state aid to local government has declined.